Noah-Grimaldi/auto-gaming-montage-maker/README.md

 # `Automatic Video Editing` (auto-game-montage, auto-silence-removal, and auto-captions)

-This is a tool for editors that automatically edits video game montages based off eliminations, knocks, wins, goals, or punches.
+This is a tool for editors that automatically edits video game videos/clips to make them into montages based off eliminations, knocks, wins, goals, or punches.
 It can also remove silent portions and add automatic captions to your video file with a simple GUI.

 # `FOR REGULAR USAGE:`